Orders of Nikshych's Hopf algebra: An explicit description of Nikshych's Hopf algebra

 \section{An explicit description of Nikshych's Hopf algebra}

 The goal of this section will be to write in an explicit way Nikshych's Hopf algebra.
-We will describe the multiplication, comultiplication, antipode, characters, cocharacters, and Hopf automorphisms.
-The results obtained will be used in Section \ref{Nik} to describe its Hopf orders.

-For an odd prime number $p$, Nikshych constructed in \cite{N1} a finite-dimensional, semisimple, weakly group theoretical and non group theoretical Hopf algebra $H_p$.
+For an odd prime number $p$, Nikshych constructed in \cite{N1} a finite-dimensional, semisimple, weakly group-theoretical and non group-theoretical Hopf algebra $H_p$ of dimension $4p^2$.
 It was defined in terms of a tensor category and a fiber functor.
 The representation category $\Rep(H_p)$ is constructed from the representation category of another Hopf algebra, $A_p$, by means of equivariantization by $C_2$.
 As fusion categories, $\Rep(H_p) \simeq \Rep(A_p)^{C_2}$.
 The Hopf algebra $A_p$ first appeared in the work of Masuoka \cite{M1}.
 The above equivalence implies that $H_p$ fits into the short exact sequence

 To describe explicitly the structure of $H_p$ we need to write the structure of $A_p$, the action of the generator $g$ of $C_2$ on $A_p$, and the comultiplication of $g$.

-From now on we abbreviate $A_p$ to $A$ and $H_p$ to $H$.
-In this section we assume that $K$ is algebraically closed of characteristic zero.
+{\it From now on we abbreviate $A_p$ to $A$ and $H_p$ to $H$.
+In this section we assume that $K$ is algebraically closed of characteristic zero.}